augustinasn/_data_science_projects/README.md

 <table>
   <tr>
     <td>
-      "Cornelia" is a collection of Python scripts that aids user in various tasks in the data science process.
+      "Cornelia" is a collection of Python scripts that aids user in various tasks in data science process.
     </td>
   </tr>
 </table>